mumair01/Data-Pipelines/README.md

 The goal of this project is to be able to easily download and parse commonly used dataset in Conversational AI research.
 The ```load_dataset``` method describes in previous methods provides access to common features for each dataset.
 However, depending on the application, there may be a need to extract additional features.
 For example, audio feature sets (such as GeMAPS) may be required - or voice activity from the transcripts may be required.

-The Features sub-package provides access to methods that may be used for these purposes.
+The Features package provides access to methods that may be used for these purposes.
 The goal is to map these methods on the dataset and save them for efficient access later.

 **NOTE:** Further documentation is forthcoming.